Lushbits/sc-session-tracker/src/agent-prompts/balance-and-events.md

 1. Spending Events
    - Format: "Spent X aUEC on [Category]" with spaces between elements
    - Word "Spent" in red text
-   - Amount (X) in red text (this is the difference amount)
+   - Amount (X) in red text (this is event.amount)
    - "aUEC" in red text
    - "on [Category]" in gray text
-   - Running balance in gray text (this is event.amount)
+   - Running balance in gray text (calculated from all previous events)

 2. Earning Events
    - Format: "Earned X aUEC from [Category]" with spaces between elements
    - Word "Earned" in green text
-   - Amount (X) in green text (this is the difference amount)
+   - Amount (X) in green text (this is event.amount)
    - "aUEC" in green text
    - "from [Category]" in gray text
-   - Running balance in gray text (this is event.amount)
+   - Running balance in gray text (calculated from all previous events)

 3. Balance Adjustments
    - Format: "Balance adjusted to X aUEC (±Y aUEC)"